-Intra-abdominal hypertension is defined as a sustained abdominal pressure above 12 mmHg.
+Intra-abdominal hypertension is defined as the sustained intra-abdominal pressure (IAP) above 12 mmHg.

-Abdominal compartment syndrome (ACS) is a very serious illness seen in critically ill patients.
-ACS results from the progression of steady state pressure within the abdominal cavity to a repeated pathological elevation of pressure above (> 20mmHg) with associated organ dysfunction.
-Failure to recognize and immediately managed ACS can lend to poor prognosis as ACS is recognized as an independent predictor of mortality.
-High clinical suspicions with a protocolized monitoring and management should be adapted when treating the critically ill, especially those with large fluid shifts.
-Clinical diagnosis should be considered in patients with tense or distended abdomen with associated instability, however, it may also be seen without abdominal distention.
+Abdominal compartment syndrome (ACS) is a severe illness seen in critically ill patients.
+ACS results from the progression of steady-state pressure within the abdominal cavity to a repeated pathological elevation of pressure above (> 20mmHg) with associated organ dysfunction.
+Failure to recognize and immediately manage ACS can lend to poor prognosis as ACS is recognized as an independent predictor of mortality.
+High clinical suspicions with protocolized monitoring and management should be adapted when treating the critically ill, especially those with significant fluid shifts.
+This clinical diagnosis should be considered in patients with tense or distended abdomen with associated instability; however, it may also be seen without abdominal distention.

-The exact clinical conditions that define abdominal compartment syndrome (ACS) are controversial.
-The dysfunction may be respiratory indicated by high peak airway pressure and inadequate ventilation and oxygenation, decreased urine output caused by falling renal perfusion but is reversible with intervention.
+The exact clinical conditions that define ACS are controversial.
+The dysfunction may present with respiratory concerns such as high peak airway pressure and inadequate ventilation and oxygenation or decreased urine output caused by falling renal perfusion, but these concerns are reversible with intervention.

 Abdominal compartment syndrome has medical and conservative management options, and treatment is aimed at identifying and treating the cause of the compartment syndrome.
 However, patients with clinical deterioration may require emergent surgical decompression.

-Abdominal Compartment Syndrome can be divided and classified into primary and secondary.
-Primary causes include abdominal blunt or penetrating trauma, hemorrhage, AAA rupture, intestinal obstruction, and retroperitoneal hematoma.
-Secondary causes include pregnancy, ascites, ileus, burns, intra-abdominal sepsis and large-volume fluid replacement (> 3 Liters).
+Abdominal Compartment Syndrome can be divided and classified into two groups, primary and secondary ACS.
+Primary ACS causes include abdominal blunt or penetrating trauma, hemorrhage, AAA rupture, intestinal obstruction, and retroperitoneal hematoma.
+Secondary causes include pregnancy, ascites, ileus, burns, intra-abdominal sepsis, and large-volume fluid replacement (> 3 Liters).
 Chronic causes of elevated intra-abdominal pressure include pregnancy, cirrhosis, obesity, intra-abdominal malignancy, and peritoneal dialysis.
 These are all causes of intra-abdominal hypertension, defined as repeated intra-abdominal pressures > 12 mm Hg.
 The presence of organ dysfunction in this setting due to compressive symptoms now confirms a diagnosis of Abdominal compartment syndrome.